open-education-hub/web-security/07-framework-api-vulnerabilities/README.md

 He noticed that the load-scripts.php file was receiving a parameter called load[].
 This parameter is an array that was receiving the names of the JS files that needed to be loaded.
 In this case, it was receiving jQuery UI Core, which is the name of one of the Javascript files used by the WordPress login page.

 Because WordPress is an open source platform, it was simple for Barak to review the application’s code and determine precisely how WordPress loaded these files.
-He discovered that load-scripts.php file was designed to economise the loading of external JS files.
+He discovered that load-scripts.php file was designed to economize the loading of external JS files.
 Another file, called load-styles.php, was doing the same thing for Cascading Style Sheet (CSS) files.

 This feature allowed the browser to receive multiple files with a single request, dramatically improving the load time of each admin page.
 Although it was only designed for use on admin pages, it was also being used on the login page — before the user had been authenticated.
 This oversight is responsible for the vulnerability.

 He continued to explore the source code of WordPress and discovered that there is a variable that contains a defined list of scripts that can be loaded.
 If one of the names in the load[] array matches one of these script names, the server will perform an I/O read action to load it.
 The list of scripts that are available is defined in a file called script-loader.php.
 It includes 181 different scripts.
 The server took ~2.2 seconds to gather the files, merge them into one file, and send them to the browser.
 After performing 500 requests, the server was overloaded and became unable to respond to subsequent requests.
 He posted a [video](https://www.youtube.com/watch?v=nNDsGTalXS0&feature=youtu.be) showing how quickly it could be used to take down a WordPress website.

-# Resources
+# Further Reading

 * Metropolia University of Applied Sciences
 * https://blog.papertrailapp.com/common-api-vulnerabilities-and-how-to-secure-them/